 Views Reference¶

-Complete reference for all 11 pg_stat_insights views with examples and use cases.
+Complete reference for all 24 pg_stat_insights views with examples and use cases including comprehensive replication monitoring, logical replication subscription/publication tracking, and debugging.

 Overview¶

-pg_stat_insights provides 11 pre-built views for instant query performance analysis:
+pg_stat_insights provides 24 pre-built views for instant query performance analysis, replication monitoring (physical & logical), and diagnostics:

 | View | Purpose | Typical Use Case |